 Status and position

 The majority of the research identified in our search focused on students, with the vast majority looking at the parenting of able-bodied children, the default carer identity emerging from these research accounts.
-121 papers spoke directly about students whereas just 52 papers referred to staff in HE, with the overlap of one paper where both identities were discussed due to the inclusion criteria specifying participants to be both a student and employee at the HEI (Sallee, 2015).
+121 papers spoke directly about students whereas just 52 papers referred to staff in HE, with the overlap of one paper where both identities were discussed due to the inclusion criteria specifying participants to be both a student and employee of the university (Sallee, 2015).
 In that case, the paper was considered for the purpose of this review as being primarily about students, as it was a focus of the analysis.
 It should however be noted that many texts include staff who are also studying (e.g. academics pursuing their doctoral studies, or students undertaking paid work, in HE or elsewhere).
 This prompts the question, how much does the support and visibility differ between studying and working with care responsibilities?
 Both positional identities experience similar challenges; both are time poor, have timetabling issues, pressures with work/care responsibilities to manage, and often share a sense of ill-health or emotional turmoil.
 There are however limits to the comparison, with students often struggling academically and financially (although this is not to say that staff never experience these issues).
 Because research on carers in academia usually focuses on students or academic staff (as we shall see, other categories of staff are rarely considered), these differences tend to be ignored, echoing in this the way universities tend to operate.
 Yet a more comparative approach may lead to some promising paths towards a deeper appreciation of the specificities and commonalities of academics’ and students’ experiences and how these are compounded by academic norms.
 Another factor to consider here is that whilst the literature offers some representation of student parents, research texts about student parents focus largely on mature students, with less consideration of ‘traditional age’ student parents (under 21 in the UK, where those aged 21 and above when they start their HE studies fall under the ‘mature student’ category).
 This potentially highlights a further invisibility in younger student parents.